 James VII of Scotland in Exile at Saint-Germain-en-Laye

 When Louis XIV and his court permanently moved to Versailles on 20 April 1682, the Sun King ‘lent’ the Château Vieux to his cousin, James VII of Scotland (II of England) while the Stuarts were in exile from Britain during the Glorious Revolution.
 He stayed here with his family for 13 years until his death in 1701 and is buried in the church across the road from the castle.

 Many of the Jacobites stayed in Saint-Germain-en-Laye until the French Revolution and finally left in 1793.
-For a brief summary of the Jacobites, read this great article here.
+For a brief summary of the Jacobites, I guess you could watch Outlander!
 Did you know that Saint-Germain is twinned with Ayr in Scotland?

 French Revolution, Wars to Today